-Lost and Found is located at the Security Desk.
+Lost and Found is located at the 320 Newbury Street Security Desk.
 The BAC is not responsible for personal property left on the premises.
+All unclaimed items will be donated or discarded one week after the end of the semester.